How To Find and Fix a Roof Leak (2024 Guide)

 If necessary, remove shingles around the suspected problem area, then inspect the roof deck beneath to locate the source of the leak.
 Look for discolored paper, water stains, or rotted wood around the roof decking.

-Once you find the location of the leak, make repairs as soon as possible.
-We recommend calling a local roofing company for complex jobs.
+Once you locate the leak, make repairs as soon as possible.
+For complex jobs, we recommend calling a local roofing company.
+It is possible that the expense of replacing a shingle roof will become necessary.

 Water Spray Test